xesdoog/Billionaire-Script/README.md

 1. Choose an airport from the dropdown list.
 A [Luxor Deluxe](https://static.wikia.nocookie.net/gtawiki/images/1/1f/LuxorDeluxe-GTAV-front.png/revision/latest/scale-to-width-down/1000?cb=20150614102306) will spawn there.
 2. Go to your private jet *(It will be marked with a plane blip ![radar_player_plane](https://github.com/xesdoog/Billionaire-Script/assets/66764345/2cd7a70c-77c9-4c24-806d-fe744e216009) on the map).*
-   > I will probably add a teleport option in the future.
 4. Enter the jet then choose one of the options that will appear.
 - Available options:
   - **Fly Around Waypoint**: